ryanmaclean/OpenBSD-firewall/README.md

 ## History

-Earlier versions of this project was used at Eurospider by Mihai Barbos (https://github.com/mbarbos) to build corporate-style firewalls with Portwell hardware.
+Earlier versions of this project were used at Eurospider by Mihai Barbos (https://github.com/mbarbos) to build corporate-style firewalls with Portwell hardware.

 I (https://github.com/andreasbaumann/) merely collected the ideas and updated them to new versions of OpenBSD and cleaned up the repository a little bit. :-)

+And I'm it for personal use at home.

 ## Install